 3. Select “ISO file” to download an ISO image file and click Next.
 You’ll then be asked to supply a save location and filename.
 The files will then start to download.

 Once complete you can open the DVD burner directly or click Finish and create the install media later.
 An all in one image with both 32-bit and 64-bit editions included will not fit on a single layer DVDR and you’ll have to use either a USB flash drive or dual layer DVDR.
+Once downloaded, you can burn the image to DVD, write it to USB or store the file for later use.

 Download Windows 8.1 With the Media Creation Tool